Professor Alan Collins

 2002 F.W.
 James Chair in Geology at the St Francis Xavier University, NS, Canada

-Alan is a member of the Geology and Geophysics academic group and teaches undergraduate and Honours level courses in the Geology major and BSc (Minerals Geoscience)
+Alan is a member of the Department of Earth Sciences and teaches undergraduate and Honours level courses in the Geology major and BSc (Minerals Geoscience)

 To do these programs enroll in the flagship course in the Faculty of Science - the Bachelor of Science http://www.adelaide.edu.au/programs/ug/prog/sciences/#sci